April 6, 2020

-These clauses are currently gaining attention due to COVID-19.
-The coming weeks and months will bring many assertions of force majeure in response to quarantines, business closures, and travel restrictions.
-Whether such assertions of force majeure will be successful will depend heavily on the facts relevant to the particular contracts at issue.
+These clauses currently gain attention due to COVID-19.
+The coming weeks and months bring many assertions of force majeure in response to quarantines, business closures, and travel restrictions.
+Whether such assertions of successful force majeure depends heavily on the facts relevant to the particular contracts at issue.

-Although the issue has not been addressed in Maine, Courts in other jurisdictions tend to look to several elements when considering the applicability of a force majeure clause: whether the event qualifies as a force majeure under the contract, whether the risk of nonperformance was foreseeable and able to be mitigated and whether performance is truly impossible.
+Although not yet addressed in Maine, Courts in other jurisdictions tend to look to several elements when considering the applicability of a force majeure clause.

 What if my contract doesn’t have a force majeure clause?

-If you are currently struggling to perform your obligations under a contract, you should take proactive steps and contact our office immediately to discuss your options.
-As the impact of COVID-19 magnifies, parties are increasingly struggling to compensate for the economic deficiencies.
+If you currently struggle to perform your obligations under a contract, take proactive steps.
+Contact our office immediately to discuss your options.
+As the impact of COVID-19 magnifies, parties increasingly struggle to compensate for the economic deficiencies.

-What else you can you do to protect yourself?
+What else can you do to protect yourself?

-Taking these proactive measures will decrease the likelihood of force majeure disputes in the future; it will also help any party asserting a claim of force majeure to establish that it took reasonable steps to avoid contractual interruption.
+Taking these proactive measures decreases the likelihood of force majeure disputes in the future.
+It also helps any party asserting a claim of force majeure to establish that it took reasonable steps to avoid contractual interruption.

 See, Gulf Oil Corp. v.
 Federal Energy Regulatory Com.
 (1983, CA3) 706 F.2d 444, cert den 464 US 103, 79 L.Ed 2d 16, 104 S.Ct.
 698, later proceeding on attorneys’ fees (CA3) 743 F.2d 166.

-See, Cablevision, supra, at 264 (noting that, under New York Law, force majeure clauses will generally only excuse a party’s performance that has been rendered impossible by an unforeseen event”).
+See, Cablevision, supra, at 264.
+Noting that, under New York Law, force majeure clauses generally only excuse a party’s performance rendered impossible by an unforeseen event.”